weka511/models/README.md

 File|Description
 ----------------|------------------------------------------------------------------
-El Farol.nlogo|El Farol bar problem schelling.py|Schelling Segregation model in mesa skins.nlogo|Model the rules that some Aboriginal groups have created to preserve animals.
+El Farol.nlogo|El Farol bar problem Immigration.nlogo|This is an extension of Uri Wilensky’s Segregation Model, which was based on Thomas Schelling’s Model of Segregation. schelling.py|Schelling Segregation model in mesa skins.nlogo|Model the rules that some Aboriginal groups have created to preserve animals.